Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 UTAH

-SB57 Summary: Permits certain facilities to utilize “newborn safety device to facilitate a safe haven “relinqujishnment;” modifies locations for SH drop-offs. ( 24/7 fire stations, hospitals, fire stations,law enforcement facilities, and medical service providers.
+SB57 Summary: Permits certain facilities to utilize “newborn safety device to facilitate a safe haven “relinquishment;” modifies locations for SH drop-offs. ( 24/7 fire stations, hospitals, fire stations, law enforcement facilities, and medical service providers.
 Age Limit: 30 days or less.
-State Appropriations: No. ICWA Protections: No. OBC Access: No/Restrictivce.
-With good caused only.
-Those born on or after January 1, 1996 can receive copy with birthparent written consent.
+State Appropriations: No. .
+ICWA Protections: No. OBC Access: No/Restrictive.
+Sub Bill, February 7, 2025: Strikes out all baby abandonment box language and instead seeks appropriation of $104.000 for the general fund to support state advertising and educational costs.
+Fiscal note here.
+(Link remains for original bill on the page.)

 Sponsor: Sen David P Hinkins (R)